 Budget holders are delegated a financial limit which is authorised by their Director.
 Budget holders must not exceed this limit which will have been determined as appropriate for the type and extent of expenditure in the service area delegated to them and will be no higher than permitted in the schedule of detailed delegated financial limits.
 The limit usually applies to the level of invoice that the budget holder can sign off.
 Budget holders are responsible for informing the financial services team or finance lead where their responsibilities change including where they take on or hand over management responsibility for a new contract or area of spend.

-Budget holders are responsible for following the Procurement and Contracting Policy and Creditors and Purchase Policy to ensure that controls are followed and value for money is a key consideration in all purchases.
+Budget holders are responsible for following the and to ensure that controls are followed and value for money is a key consideration in all purchases.

 Financial Services Team